gharaviri/OpenEP_Exercise/README.md

 **Step 3** - Calculate the conduction velocity map using the data you read in the previous step and the code (CV.py) in this repository.

-**Step 4** - Design a very simple graphical user interface with pyQT library, with a drop-down menu contains voltage and conduction velocity maps                  as choices and visualise the corresponding map.
+**Step 4** - Design a very simple graphical user interface using pyQT library with a drop-down menu.
+The menu should contain two options, voltage and               conduction velocity.
+By selecting each option it shoud visualise the corresponding map.

 **Bonus Task:** Some part of the CV.py code is written in a clumsy way, try to improve it.